Experts warn of U.S. Omicron 'blizzard' in weeks ahead | Health

 "The next month is going to be a viral blizzard," he said.
 "All of society is going to be pressured by this."
 Dr. Anthony Fauci, the nation's top infectious disease official, on Wednesday said cases will likely rise throughout January.

 He and other U.S. health officials have said early data show Omicron appears less severe but have continued to push vaccinations, masks and physical distancing.
-The Centers for Disease Control and Prevention (CDC) has also issued new guidelines shortening isolation and quarantine periods, which have been criticized by some disease experts https://www.reuters.com/world/us/no-tests-no-problem-experts-question-new-us-cdc-policy-covid-isolation-period-2021-12-29.
-The New York Times reported on Thursday that U.S. health regulators planned to approve a third vaccine dose for 12 to 15-year-olds next week.
+The Centers for Disease Control and Prevention (CDC) also issued new guidelines shortening isolation and quarantine periods, which have been criticized by some disease experts https://www.reuters.com/world/us/no-tests-no-problem-experts-question-new-us-cdc-policy-covid-isolation-period-2021-12-29 and health care workers.
+U.S. health regulators planned to approve a third vaccine dose for 12 to 15-year-olds next week, according to media reports.
 Boosters are already approved for those 16 and older.

-Rising hospitalizations as healthcare workers are sidelined with their own COVID-19 infections is also concerning, as are fewer effective therapeutics, Hoetz said.
+Rising hospitalizations as healthcare workers are sidelined with COVID-19 themselves is also concerning, as are fewer effective therapeutics, Hotez said.
 "We're in for a pretty serious time."
 Already, 825,663 people have died in the United States from COVID-19 since early 2020, data showed, with the latest wave of hospitalizations driven by those not vaccinated.

 President Joe Biden this month announced new plans to combat Omicron, including federal reinforcements for hospitals and more tests.
 But some experts have said it is too little, too late.
 'BETTER TOOLS'

-So far, however, the economy appears steady even as some economists express caution.
+So far, however, the economy appears steady even as some economists express caution, with U.S. stocks scoring record highs on Thursday.
 While airline travel has been widely disrupted and some hard-hit areas have seen shuttered businesses and canceled events, other measures of activity - such as holiday sales - have held up.

 The labor market also is holding its ground.
 New claims for state unemployment benefits fell last week to their lowest level of the pandemic, the Labor Department said on Thursday.
-Cruise operators took a hit on Thursday, however, after the CDC warned people to avoid cruises regardless of their vaccination status amid a growing number of outbreaks onboard.
+Cruise operators took a hit on Thursday, however, after the CDC warned people to avoid them amid a growing number of outbreaks onboard.

-Still, Jason Greenberg, head of economics at Homebase, which tracks data for about 50,000 small businesses, told Reuters he expects the first week of January to be slower than projected before Omicron but that the rest of the month "will likely depend" on what policies states and cities enact and how cases unfold.
-How schools handle the surge is also key, especially for working parents, with systems in Washington and New York vowing to stay open with more testing.
+Still, Jason Greenberg, head of economics at Homebase, which tracks data for small businesses, told Reuters he expects the first week of January to be slower than projected before Omicron but that the rest of the month "will likely depend" on what policies states and cities enact and how cases unfold.
+How schools handle the surge also looms, with systems in Washington and New York vowing to stay open with more testing.

-"We can't shut down our city again," New York City Mayor-elect Eric Adams said while unveiling his plan on Thursday to fight COVID-19 while keeping the country's most populous city open for business.
+"We can't shut down our city again," New York City Mayor-elect Eric Adams said on Thursday, unveiling his plan to fight COVID-19 while keeping the country's most populous city open for business.
 U.S. Education Secretary Miguel Cardona acknowledged staffing woes but urged schools to keep kids in classrooms.

 Unlike last year's shutdowns, "we have better tools now.
 They should remain open," he told MSNBC, adding that federal funds remain available to bolster staffing and testing.
-Randi Weingarten, head of the American Federation of Teachers union, separately told MSNBC schools should remain open but some localities may not be able to do so and may need remote options.
+Randi Weingarten, head of the American Federation of Teachers union, separately told MSNBC schools should remain open but some areas may be unable to do so and need remote options.

-Meanwhile, some U.S. colleges have delayed their next semesters or shifted online.
+Some U.S. colleges have already shifted their next semester to online or delayed in-person return.
 Things should thaw after January, as testing shortages ease and recently-approved medicines become more widely available, experts said.

-"We do have light at the end of the tunnel," Osterholm said.
+"We could be in good shape – and maybe even great shape – in 6-8 weeks," Dr. Bob Wachter, the head of the University of California's Department of Medicine, tweeted late Wednesday.
+"As dire as things look now, I think the likeliest outcome is a pretty good situation in February."
+"We do have light at the end of the tunnel," said University of Minnesota's Osterholm.
 "But for right now, you're going to have to hunker down."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)